WICG/sanitizer-api/comparison.md

-# A Feature Comparison of Existing Sanitzer APIs
+# A Feature Comparison of Existing Sanitizer APIs

 This document lists the features of similarly spirited sanitizers.